 In addition, Yesenia conducts and oversees workplace investigations of harassment and discrimination, conducts wage & hour audits and provides organizations with training (in English or Spanish) in the following areas:

 - Compliance with California wage and hour law

 - The interplay between disability law, reasonable accommodations and leaves of absence

 Yesenia’s recent representative matters include:

-- Obtained declaratory judgment in favor of a California technology company and successfully opposed their competitor foreign company’s efforts to enforce a non-competition provision that would have precluded the California company from employing an executive who had previously been employed by the competitor (a non-California based company).
+- Obtained declaratory judgment in favor of a California technology company and successfully opposed its competitor company’s efforts to enforce a noncompetition provision that would have precluded the California company from employing an executive who had previously been employed by the competitor (a non-California based company).

-- One of two partners who represented CLS Transportation in the pivotal wage and hour class action entitled Iskanian v.
+- One of two partners who represented CLS Transportation in the pivotal wage and hour class action Iskanian v.
 CLS Transportation Los Angeles, wherein the California Supreme Court held that Concepcion v.
 AT&T overruled the state's Supreme Court decision in Gentry v.
-Superior Court, affirming the decision that class action waivers in employment arbitration agreement are enforceable
+Superior Court, affirming the decision that class action waivers in employment arbitration agreement are enforceable.

-- Successfully appealed the California Employment Development Department’s tax and penalty assessment levied against a California employer resulting in an 85% reduction in penalties
+- Successfully appealed the California Employment Development Department’s tax and penalty assessment levied against a California employer resulting in an 85 percent reduction in penalties.

-- Obtained judgment in favor of national retail corporation sued by former employee claiming disability discrimination, failure to engage in interactive process and failure to accommodate
+- Obtained judgment in favor of a national retail corporation sued by a former employee claiming disability discrimination, failure to engage in interactive process and failure to accommodate.

 Yesenia also serves as co-chair of the firm’s Diversity Committee.